Swapna Sundari (film): Plot

-Once upon a time a warrior Prabhu (Akkineni Nageswara Rao) one that is making a world tour.
+Once upon a time a warrior Prabhu one that is making a world tour.
 Thereupon, Prabhu dreams of a beautiful girl Swapna Sundari and aspires to possess her.
-Meanwhile, Prabhu gets acquainted with a tribal queen Rani (G. Varalakshmi) who falls for him, but he refuses her love and absconds.
-After an adventurous journey, Prabhu encounters Swapna Sundari (Anjali Devi) an angel and both of them lands at heaven where the king affirms that humans cannot exist in demigods country.
-Hence, Swapna Sundari lands to earth to flourish her love with Prabhu when she is seized by a wizard Pittala Rayudu (Mukkamala).
-Right now, with the help of Pedarasi Pedamma Prabhu finds whereabouts of Swapna Sundari, but unfortunately, he caught hold of Pittala Rayudu.
+Meanwhile, Prabhu gets acquainted with a tribal queen Rani who falls for him, but he refuses her love and absconds.
+After an adventurous journey, Prabhu encounters Swapna Sundari an angel and both land in heaven where the king affirms that humans cannot exist in demigods' country.
+Hence, Swapna Sundari lands on earth to flourish her love for Prabhu when she is seized by a wizard Pittala Rayudu.
+Right now, with the help of Pedarasi Pedamma Prabhu finds the whereabouts of Swapna Sundari, but unfortunately, he caught hold of Pittala Rayudu.
 During that plight, Rani arrives in the men's guise and releases Prabhu.
 In the final combat, Prabhu knocks out Pittala Rayudu when Rani sacrifices her life while guarding Prabhu against harm.
 Finally, the movie ends on a happy note with the marriage of Prabhu & Swapna Sundari.